Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-Mountain-200 variants dominated the highest product revenue positions.
+Mountain-200 variants dominated the highest individual product revenue positions.

-Road Bikes and Mountain Bikes were the strongest product subcategories.
+Road Bikes and Mountain Bikes were also the strongest product subcategories by revenue.

+The leading individual product, **Mountain-200 Black, 38**, generated approximately **4.40 million** in revenue from **2,977 units sold**.

 ### Recommendation

-Maintain strong availability for leading bike families and investigate:
+Strong availability should be maintained for proven high-revenue product families.

+Product-level monitoring could consider:

+- demand by size
-- demand by product size and colour
+- demand by colour
-- stock availability by territory
+- sales by territory
-- substitution patterns when preferred variants are unavailable
-- pricing differences between variants
+- changes in unit volume
+- product substitutions
 - promotional performance
-- product return or cancellation patterns, where available
+- availability of leading variants

 ### Expected business benefit

-Protecting availability for proven high-revenue products could reduce lost sales and support customer satisfaction.
+Maintaining availability of consistently strong product families could reduce lost sales opportunities and support continued performance in the company's most important product category.

 ---